 Being a step-parent is up there with the hardest.
-My stepchildren are adults now and even though the fog has cleared, I still claim it to be one of the most difficult things I’ve done.
+My stepchildren are adults now and even though the fog has cleared, I still claim that it’s one of the most difficult things I’ve done.

 From the outset, there are things about a stepfamily that would likely hint at trouble if they happened in a biological family:

 - Another person (the other biological parent) has a hand in some of the big decisions that affect your family – the way the kids are raised (which will always have an impact on your home), weekends, holidays, family rituals, rules.
-Though you will have a say, there’s a third person with an investment who will potentially want to interfere be heard.
+Though you will have a say, there’s a third person who is invested and who will potentially want to be heard.

 - The step-parent is an outsider.
 There are years of shared history, memories, connection and experiences between members of the biological family that the step-parent will never be a part of.
-Of course in time the stepfamily will grow into something new and wonderful, but first there will be a bit of compromise.
+Of course, there is great potential for the stepfamily to grow into something new and wonderful, but first there will be a bit of compromise.

 The good news is that there are things that can be done to smooth the bumps along the way, even if you can’t completely disappear them: